summerspirit/docklands-dojo/_posts/2015-03-13-make-a-homepage.markdown

 Home pages are often given a file name of `index.html`

-> Hint: Go back to step three
+> Hint: Go back to [Step Three: Make a New Web Page](http://docklandsdojo.github.io/docklands-dojo/my-first-website/2015/03/12/make-a-new-webpage.html)

 ###Step 2
 Edit `index.html` so that it's like the one in the screenshot below (except that it has your name in it, not Lee’s)